Join the Team

 - Lake Superior sea kayak guides’ course

 All staff are encouraged to do personal trips that enhance their knowledge of a route and contribute to their ability to be a stellar guide.
 By mutual agreement NSA will cover travel, food and park fees for these personal trips.
-We also participate in sea kayak symposiums each year including the Inland Sea kayak Symposium near the Apostle Islands in Wisconsin and the Rossport Sea Kayak Symposium.
+We also participate in sea kayak symposiums or events each year.
 All staff, by mutual agreement are welcome to join us at these events as volunteers with all costs covered.

 The summer period begins following training sessions approximately late June to early September or longer.
-During that time you will be paid the summer salary biweekly; depending on your job and customer demand, hours may vary significantly from week to week.
+During that time you will be paid the summer salary biweekly; depending on your skills and customer demand, hours and duties may vary significantly from week to week.

 We often welcome volunteers and work to ensure that you get as much from your experience with us as we get in services from you.
 A typical arrangement might see you working ½ day in exchange for accommodations, meals, use of all boats and gear and maybe some training.
 Unfortunately we can not provide Workers Compensation Insurance for volunteers.

 We generally give our returning staff until the end of January each year to make their summer plans known.
-Therefore, the best time to send your application is from late-January onwards.
+Therefore, the best time to send your application is from mid-January onward.

 Apply with a resume and cover letter.
 Tell us what position(s) interests you, why you are well suited to that position, what you would like to achieve personally with the position, and your salary expectations.
-If you are sending via email PLEASE USE PDF FILE FORMATS.
+Please use PDF formats with your resume and cover letter.

 Emails may be directed to David Wells.